FloSch62/drawio2clab/README.md

 # Drawio2Clab

 Drawio2Clab is a tool that converts .drawio diagrams to YAML format, specifically designed for network topologies.
-It parses XML files exported from draw.io (or diagrams.net), extracts information about nodes and links, and generates a structured YAML representation of the network, streamlining the process of setting up complex network topologies within Containerlab environments.
+It parses XML files exported from draw.io (or diagrams.net), extracts information about nodes and links, and generates a structured YAML representation of the network.
+This process streamlines the setup of complex network topologies within [Containerlab](https://github.com/srl-labs/containerlab) environments, facilitating an easy and efficient way to manage container-based networking labs.

 ## Features